-The Earned Income Tax Credit (EITC) is a policy designed to bolster the incomes of low-wage workers and offset some of the taxes they pay, providing the opportunity for families struggling to afford the high cost of living to step up and out of poverty toward meaningful economic security.
+The Earned Income Tax Credit (EITC) is designed to boost low-wage workers’ incomes and offset some of the taxes they pay, providing the opportunity for lower-income families to move toward meaningful economic security.
 The federal EITC has kept millions of Americans out of poverty since its enactment in the mid-1970s.
 Over the past several decades, the effectiveness of the EITC has been amplified as many states have enacted and expanded their own credits.

-And yet, even during periods of economic growth, too many workers were facing low and slow-growing wages, while simultaneously feeling the squeeze of the growing costs of food, housing, childcare, and other basic household expenses.
+In the wake of the ongoing COVID-19 pandemic, families across the nation continue to struggle to meet their basic needs.
+The pandemic affected all communities, but low-wage households felt the hardest economic blow, and many still haven’t recovered.
+The August 2021 jobs report reveals that unemployment for white households is 4.5 percent.
+It’s nearly double for Black households at 8.8 percent and 30 percent higher for Hispanic households at 6.4 percent.
+Food insecurity and insufficient resources to pay rent or mortgage are widespread.
+Proven and effective income supports—like the EITC—are more important than ever.
+Even during periods of economic growth, too many workers have faced low and slow-growing wages, while simultaneously feeling the squeeze of the growing costs of food, housing, childcare, and other basic household expenses.
 To make matters worse, in 46 states low-income households pay a higher share of their incomes in state and local taxes than the richest households.
-This leaves working families with even fewer resources to make ends meet and contributes to ever growing income inequality.
+This leaves working families with even fewer resources to make ends meet and contributes to ever-growing income and wealth inequality.

-The effectiveness of the federal EITC as an anti-poverty policy can be increased by expanding the credit at both the federal and state levels.
-To this end, this policy brief provides an overview of the federal and state EITCs and highlights recent trends to strengthen these credits.
+Expanding the EITC at the federal and state levels can increase the policy’s effectiveness.
+To this end, this policy brief provides an overview of federal and state EITCs and highlights recent trends to strengthen these credits.

 The Federal Earned Income Tax Credit

-The federal EITC delivered nearly $63 billion to 25 million working families and individuals in 2018.
-And its impact will undoubtedly grow in 2020.
+The federal EITC delivered about $62 billion to 25 million working families and individuals in 2020, through claims on their 2019 tax returns.
+The credit’s impact will undoubtedly grow in 2021.
 Used mostly as a source of temporary support, the EITC helps millions of families each year–including veterans making their way back into the civilian workforce–cope with job loss, reduced hours, or reduced pay.
-Recognized widely as an effective anti-poverty tool, the federal EITC, together with the federal Child Tax Credit (CTC), lifted an estimated 7.5 million people out of poverty in 2019, according to data from the Census Bureau.
+Recognized widely as an effective anti-poverty tool, the federal EITC, together with the federal Child Tax Credit (CTC), lifted an estimated 5.3 million people out of poverty in 2020, according to data from the Census Bureau.

 The EITC is based on earned income, such as salaries and wages.
-For example, for each dollar earned up to $14,800 in 2020, families with three or more children will receive a tax credit equal to 45 percent of those earnings, up to a maximum credit of $6,660.
-Because the credit is designed to boost incomes for low- and moderate-income workers, there are income limits that restrict eligibility for the credit.
-Families continue to be eligible for the maximum credit until income reaches $19,330 for single heads of household.
+For example, for each dollar earned up to $15,170 in 2022, families with three or more children will receive a tax credit equal to 45 percent of those earnings, up to a maximum credit of $6,827.
+Because the credit is designed to boost incomes for low- and moderate-income workers, income limits restrict eligibility for the credit.
+Families continue to be eligible for the maximum credit until income reaches $19,810 for single heads of household.
 Above this income level, the value of the credit is gradually reduced to zero and is unavailable when family income exceeds the maximum eligibility level.
-The credit is entirely unavailable to families with three or more children earning more than $50,954 for single parents and $56,844 if married.
-For taxpayers without children, the credit is much less generous: the maximum credit is $538 and single filers earning more than $15,820 (or $21,710 for married couples without children) are ineligible.
+Single-parent households with three or more children earning more than $52,227 or more a year are ineligible as are married couples earning $58,277 or more.
+Absent federal action that would extend recent EITC enhancements, the credit will once again become much less generous for workers without children in the home: the maximum credit dropping to $551 (from $1,525) while single filers earning more than $16,210 (or $22,250 for married couples without children in the home) would again become ineligible.

 State Earned Income Tax Credits